 Three years after Dylan went electric, so did SLRs.
 While all of our preceding models had their unique attributes and accomplishments, they all had one thing in common: they relied upon the same basic mechanical technology to actuate their shutters that had appeared in its earliest commercial form back in the 1920s.
 With the Japanese manufacturers rapidly maturing as the leading SLR builders, the push for further automation of the various operations required for exposure of the film went into high gear.
 The first efforts in this area were in trying to reduce the amount of manual settings requiring input from the photographer.
 Your three basic settings for exposure revolved around film sensitivity (aka speed), the size of the opening in the lens to allow light through (aperture), and the duration of time that the film would be exposed to light (shutter speed).
 Until the later-1960's, those three settings were always directly set by the user.
 Setting the film speed (ASA/ISO) was generally a one-shot deal: you would set it when loading the film and then forget it, whereas aperture and shutter speed would each require setting (or at least checking) for each individual exposure made.
 But what if you only had to set one of those parameters while the camera automatically set the other one?
 Wouldn't that be a great time-saver??
 And so begat the first Shutter-priority (the user sets the shutter speed and the camera then automatically selects the aperture according to the meter reading) SLRs.
 Now, Shutter-priority could actually be achieved without electronic assistance or even TTL metering as Konica proved with the aptly-named Auto-Reflex of 1965.
 But further automation, such as Aperture-priority (user sets the aperture and the camera sets the shutter speed to match the meter reading), or Program (the camera sets both aperture and shutter speed) was going to require electronic intervention.

 Yashica led the way in the electronification of 35mm cameras during the last half of the 1960s (fittingly, their logo back then consisted of four electrons orbiting a nucleus :-)).
 The TL Electro X was introduced in late-'68, within months of two German SLRs that were also equipped with electronically-controlled shutters, the Praktica PL electronic and the Contarex SE.
 While the Germans beat the Yashica to market, neither of them were mature designs and it showed in production and sales: around 6,500 combined for the two electronic Teutonics compared to approximately 300,000 for the TL Electro X over the next six years.
-While the TL Electro X did not provide any form of auto exposure (it was fully manual exposure all the way) the potentiometer directly linked to the shutter speed dial allowed for intermediate shutter speeds to be set in between the click-stopped standard speeds.
-This provided the most precise control over shutter speeds of any SLR of the period and presaged the even finer millisecond-increment control over shutter speeds that the first aperture-priority models would exhibit just three years later.
+While the TL Electro X did not provide any form of auto exposure (it was fully manual exposure all the way) the potentiometer directly linked to the shutter speed dial allowed for intermediate shutter speeds to be set in between the click-stopped standard speeds from 1/30 to 1/1000 of a second.
+Between 2 sec. and 1/30 sec. there were no click stops and the speed was infinitely variable.
+This provided more precise control over shutter speeds than any other SLR then available, even the far-pricier Leicaflex SL (which provided intermediate speeds via a mechanical cam system, rather than a potentiometer), and presaged the even finer millisecond-increment control over shutter speeds that the first aperture-priority models would exhibit just three years later.